Create API Tools

 Key Elements:

-type: "object": Indicates that parameters are an object.properties: Defines the object for each parameter.Parameter Name (e.g.,
+type: "object": Indicates parameters are an object.properties: Defines the object for each parameter.Parameter Name (e.g.,

-Example (Video search tool):
+Example (Video Search Tool):

 7. 💾 Save Tool